Nelly Frijda

-Nelly Frijda-Wiegel (born 4 May 1936) is a Dutch actress, voice actress, cabaret artist, and former politician.
+Nelly Frijda-Wiegel (born 4 May 1936) is a Dutch retired actress, cabaret performer, activist and politician.

 Early life and education

 Frijda was born in Amsterdam as the daughter of Johannes Wiegel and Alida van Moorsel, and grew up in an SDAP family in the Rivierenbuurt.
 She attended the Montessori Lyceum Amsterdam and the Spinoza Lyceum.
 She then went to the Academy of Theatre and Dance.
 She ran away from home when she was seventeen and went to live independently on Bloemgracht.
 Frijda was expelled from the academy after three months – according to her own words "due to anti-social behavior, lack of imagination and lack of talent".